NoSkillzEngineer26/NanoPC-T4-Kernel/README.md

 The source code for the NanoPC-T4 kernel I used can be found here: https://gitlab.com/friendlyelec/rk3399-android-8.1/tree/master/kernel

-This project is still very much a work in progress,
+This project is still very much a work in progress.